tstenner/grustonnet-ls/README.md

 ### Editors

+For all editors: Download the [latest release](https://gitlab.ppidev.net/ct/std/apps/grustonnet-ls/-/releases/permalink/latest) and put the binary in your path (or configure your plugin to directly point to the binary)

 #### Neovim

 Add this file to your `[after/]lsp` folder.
 Put a `grustonnet.json` next to it with the configuration